The length spectrum of holomorphic quadratic differential metrics: Chains and holonomy

 \section{Chains and holonomy}

-Before the discussion of holonomy condition, we need to require that the Liouville current is integral, so the holonomy is well-defined up to $\pm\mathrm{Id}$.
-For an oriented closed surface, its holonomy group is a subgroup of $SO(2)$.
-Thus, the holonomy group at $p\in S$ is determined by the rotation angle of any tangent vector $v\in T_pS$ after parallel transport along closed geodesics.
-We can divide $T^1_p(S)$ into equivalent classes: two vectors are equivalent if and only if they make an angle $k\pi,k\in\Z$.
+In this section, we assume that the surface $S$ is equipped with a flat cone metric and the Liouville current is integral and totally simple.
+In particular, we know from the discussion in § \ref{holonomy and cone angle} that the holonomy is well-defined up to $\pm\mathrm{Id}$.
+We will show that the holonomy of such a surface is $\pm\mathrm{Id}$.
+We first define an equivalence relation on $T^1_p(S)$ for every point $p\in S$: two vectors are equivalent if and only if they make an angle $k\pi,k\in\Z$.
 Each equivalent class is called a \textit{direction} at $p$.
-To prove the holonomy group is $\pm \mathrm{Id}$, it suffices to define a direction at every point, which is invariant under parallel transport.
+To prove the holonomy is $\pm \mathrm{Id}$, it suffices to define a direction at every point which is invariant under parallel transport.

-Suppose the Liouville current of the flat cone metric $\sigma$ is integral, simple and recurrent.
-By theorem \ref{dense}, there exists a nonsingular flat geodesic $h$ which is simple and dense in the surface.
-We can define a direction at each point in the surface by taking the limit of unit tangent vectors of $h$.
-The field of directions is well-defined and continuous because $h$ is simple.
-Let $\Tilde{h}$ be the preimage of $h$ in the universal cover, it defines a $\pi_1(S)$-invariant continuous field of directions.
+By Theorem \ref{dense}, there exists a simple nonsingular flat geodesic $h$ which is dense in the surface.
+It equips the surface with a foliation structure.
+Furthermore, it gives a field of directions by the tangent vectors of leaves.
+We can lift it to the universal covering and get a $\pi_1(S)$-invariant field of directions in $\tilde{S}$.

-Take a geodesic arc $\beta:[0,1]\to \Tilde{S}$ connecting two points $p$ and $q$ such that there is no cone point in the interior of this arc.
-Since $\beta$ is compact, we can take a Euclidean neighborhood of $\beta$ such that $\beta$ is contained in the $x$-axis.
-Restrict field of directions to this arc, then the direction is uniquely determined by the angle with the positive $x$-axis, denoted by $\theta:[0,1]\to [0,\pi)$.
-The intersection of $\Tilde{h}$ and this neighborhood is a set of countably many disjoint subarcs.
-Denote the subarc passing through $\beta(t)$ by $\Tilde{h}_t$.
+Take a geodesic arc $\beta:[0,1]\to \tilde{S}$ connecting two points $p$ and $q$ such that there is no cone point in the interior of this arc ($p$ and $q$ might be cone points).
+Since $\beta$ is compact, there exists a neighborhood isometric to $[0,1]\times (-\epsilon,\epsilon)$ such that $\beta$ is mapped to the $x$-axis $[0,1]\times \{0\}$.
+Restrict the field of directions to this arc, then the direction at the point $\beta(t)$ is uniquely determined by the angle between itself and the positive $x$-axis.
+Denote this angle by $\theta(t)$.
+The intersection of $\tilde{h}$ and this neighborhood is a set of countably many disjoint subarcs.
+Denote the subarc passing through $\beta(t)$ by $\tilde{h}_t$.